mattamx/Projects/Sprint 12 - Numerical Methods/README.md

 We first performed exploratory data analysis to create notes on any perceived issues and how we will tackle them to get all the data clean/ready as proper model inputs.

 Following our data clean-up, we leverage a function to encode our dataframe and its multiple feature columns.
-This allows the data to be properly dissemniated by the boosting methods we incorporated after benchmark regressor models.
+This allows the data to be properly dissemniated by the boosting methods we incorporated after initializing the benchmark regressor models.

 We then train 3 regressor models with different hyperparameters to attain our best RMSE possible.
 Once this is performed, we then move to boosting methods/techniques which included LightGBM, CatBoost and XGBoost.

 #### Results

 From our base regressor models, we find that the RandomForestRegressor attains the best quality for our RMSE metric but performs the worst when it comes to speed.
 Taking into account some of the needs of the used car sales service, we take a closer look at the boosting methods and come to the conclusion that these models yield the best results with much better speed numbers.

 Our RMSE metrics from utilizing boosting techniques were from a range of ~1700-1800.
 At the end of the day, the car sales service will have to come to a compromise between their 3 wants (speed, quality and time).

 # Chart Examples